Finally! There’s a way to replace missing teeth, or loose dentures, with teeth that look and feel just like your natural teeth.

 When a tooth is missing, the surrounding teeth tend to shift out of place, and the bone of the missing tooth begins to deteriorate.
 Dental implants are the only dental restoration option that preserves natural bone and helps stimulate bone growth.

 If you’re already noticing signs of shifting teeth or bone deterioration due to a missing tooth, don’t worry.
-There are different dental implant options, which you and your dental provider can discuss.
+There are different dental implant options, which you and your dentist in Savannah, GA can discuss.

 What are the advantages of dental implants?

 With advantages like these, it’s no wonder why many people choose dental implants over other dental replacement options: